The 10 managers with the highest total transfer spend in history

 Don Carlo has always spent big, but he’s always delivered.

-He’s managed a superclub in all of Europe’s top five leagues and, if he takes La Liga’s top spot with Real Madrid this season, he’ll become the first man to complete the set in terms of top-tier domestic titles.
-Oh, let’s not forget those three European Cups in his cupboard either.
+He’s managed a superclub in all of Europe’s top five leagues and has become the first and only man to complete the set in terms of top-tier domestic titles.
+Oh, let’s not forget those four European Cups in his cupboard either.

 Another man who operates only at the stratospheric superclub level, Guardiola occupying a position in the top three was inevitable, especially with the cash he’s splashed to turn Manchester City into the ultimate footballing Deathstar.